Release 0.29: Angular and Marko, MySQL, WebSockets and Server-sent events

 Install

-npm install @primate/store mysql2@3
+npm install @primate/mysql

 Configure